mgorski/DevZone/API/README.md

             }
         ]
     }
-Conditions:
+#####Conditions:

 campaigns / get_campaigns (optional) – Search only in given campaigns.
 Uses OR logic.
 If those params are not given, search is performed in all campaigns within the account.
-Check IDs in conditions for detailed explanation. name (optional) – Use text operators to narrow down search results to specific contact names. email (optional) – Use text operators to narrow down search results to specific contact emails. created_on (optional) – Use time operators to narrow down search results to specific contact creation date.
+Check IDs in #####Conditions for detailed explanation. name (optional) – Use text operators to narrow down search results to specific contact names. email (optional) – Use text operators to narrow down search results to specific contact emails. created_on (optional) – Use time operators to narrow down search results to specific contact creation date.
 Multiple operators are allowed and logic AND is used so date range can also be expressed.